dmoya17/markdown_tutorial_template/README.md

 ## A reference image
 Example 2:\
 Here's [a link to my pws image][industry]\
-note: be carefull with references names.
+note: be careful with references names.
 If you use the same reference names across links and images, markdown will call the main website instead of the image.

 [industry]: https://diegomoya.me/wp-content/uploads/2022/06/Portfolio-6-India-industry-sector-Data-analysis-scaled.jpg

+# Blockquotes
+To create a block quote, add **"greater than"** caret (>).
+For example:
+> "It is widely acknowledged that the drivers for energy consumption in the residential sector are ambient temperature, energy demand, population density, and socio-economic conditions.
+However, there are no studies in the literature assessing the temporal and spatial distribution of these drivers for a region or country.
+The decision-making process of the energy transition will be enhanced by using geospatial-resolved and temporal-explicit energy consumption drivers.
+This study estimates the climatic, end-use demands, and socio-economic drivers of energy consumption in the residential sector of Ecuador at a high spatio-temporal resolution between 2010 and 2020."
+Source: [**Moya et al.**](https://www.sciencedirect.com/science/article/abs/pii/S0196890422004253)